ebdrup/json-schema-benchmark/reports/JSV.md

 # All validators fail this test

-`ECMA 262 \s matches ascii whitespace only, latin-1 non-breaking-space does not match (unlike e.g. Python)`

 `Proper UTF-16 surrogate pair handling: patternProperties, doesn&#39;t match two`

 `some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part`